JulianAlexander/Data-Analytics-Projects/README.md

 ## Gun Violence in America
 Using Python, SQL, and JavaScript, my group and I attempt to take a dive into the numbers behind shootings in the US using interactive maps and charts (the first three charts were coded by me: https://github.com/andsylk/GunViolence_Group_Project2)

+## U.S. Job Data provided by the Census
+Here, my group and I use the Census API to visualize data regarding the US job market from 2006 - 2015: https://github.com/harryli99/BootCamp-Project1

 ## Belly Button Biodiversity Web App
 Using Python, SQLAlchemy, JavaScript, and Flask, I've built an interactive web app which explores the Belly Button Biodiversity Dataset: http://robdunnlab.com/projects/belly-button-biodiversity/